CodeIsJustLikeMagic/multical/README.md

 * Compare a calibration against a different image set, captured with the same cameras.
 Fix camera parameters with `--fix_intrinsic` and `--fix_camera_poses` and calibrate on the alternative image set:

-`multical calibrate --input_path alternative_images --calibration calibration.json --fix_intrinsic --fix_camera_poses`
+`multical calibrate --image_path alternative_images --calibration calibration.json --fix_intrinsic --fix_camera_poses`

 The reprojection error will be high if the camera parameters and poses don't match the alternative image set well.